JosiahBull/calm-mind/README.md

 # Calm Mind
-A small app designed to encourage mindfulness.
+A small app designed to encourage mindfulness, written with JavaScript designed to run in electron.

 Supports automatic creation of markdown output text, prompts users to fill out diary entries, among other useful features.